betu55/Betu-dark-theme/README.md

 # README

-A minimal dark theme fro enthusiasts
+A minimal dark theme for enthusiasts

-Example in C#
+Example

 Editor:
 <img